Location & getting there

 Gay massage near Goodge Street

 Goodge Street is a fine place to be if you’re looking for gay massage.
-There’s Luis in Russell Square (best reached by taxi or walking) and Ethan in Green Park (three stops on the underground).
-Finally, Danny & Jordan in Marble Arch are also within a short travelling distance (if you’re taking the underground, change to Central Line at Tottenham Court Road).
+There’s Felix who resides locally, Luis in Holborn and William in Covent Garden.
+Whomever you choose, he can be easily reached on foot although you can take a train for Covent Garden if you prefer.
 All of the masseurs work from their private flats which are set up with everything you need for a high quality, relaxing massage.
 Alternatively, you could opt to have a masseur visit you at your home or hotel.
-Outcalls have a £30 surcharge for taxi and travel time.
+Outcalls have a £50 surcharge for taxi and travel time.
 Whichever option interests you, text, call or Whatsapp us on +44 74928 98079.
 James will be able to advise you on availability, distance, travel and pricing.

 Things to do near Goodge Street